reminia/tomato-clock/README.md

 **A tomato clock for self usage.**

-This is a minimal Electron application based on the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start) within the Electron documentation.
+UI design is based on [dribble]( https://dribbble.com/shots/3905149-Timer-App-Prototype).